QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: The Tasks

 In a slightly more conceptual task, we select 105 noun phrases containing relative clauses from the \textsc{RelPron} dataset \cite{relpron}.
 The phrases are selected in such a way that each word occurs at least 3 times in the dataset, yielding an overall vocabulary of 115 words.
 While the original task is to map textual definitions (such as ``device that detects planets'') to terms (``telescope''), for the purposes of this work we convert the problem into a binary-classification one, with the goal to predict whether a certain noun phrase contains a subject relative clause (``device that detects planets'') or an object relative clause (``device that observatory has'').
-Our motivation behind this task, henceforth referred to as \RP, is that it requires some syntactic awareness from the model, so it is a very reasonable choice for testing \textsc{DisCoCat}.
-Further, the size of vocabulary and consequently the sparseness of words make this task a much more challenging benchmark compared to the \MC~task.
+Our motivation behind this task, henceforth referred to as \RP ('relative pronoun'), is that it requires some syntax sensitivity from the model, so it is a reasonable choice for testing the \discocat\ model.
+In addition, the size of vocabulary and consequently the sparseness of words make this task a much more challenging benchmark compared to the \MC~task.

 These simple datasets already pose challenges in two ways.
-First, concerning the lengths of sentences (see Step 5 of Sec.~\ref{sec:pipeline} and also Sec.~\ref{sec:Conclusion}).
+First, concerning the lengths of sentences (see \textit{Step 5} of Sec.~\ref{sec:pipeline} and also Sec.~\ref{sec:Conclusion}).
 Second, concerning the lengths of datasets, since they already reach the limits of the currently available quantum hardware -- even just doubling the number of sentences would start to approach an unfeasible time cost given the shared available resources (more details about this in Sec.~\ref{subsec:QuantumRuns}).